 We are a vibrant school system with many school and program expansion projects in the future.
-With our tagline, Come Grow With Us, we offer spiritual and professional growth opportunities including monthly professional development and retreats throughout the year.
+With our tagline, Mission, Driven, Purpose, we offer spiritual and professional growth opportunities including monthly professional development and retreats throughout the year.

 “I’ve grown so much as a teacher just in one year in a school that is really well run, a lot of mentorship opportunities, and a lot of really good leadership.” – Kelden Formosa, Teacher, Immaculate Conception Vancouver

 “The CISVA is growing and that means people want to be here.
 The demographic is growing for the Lower Mainland and also for people wanting a Catholic education for their children.” – Deacon Henk Luyten, CISVA Superintendent

 As a Catholic community, we are one family of faith where individuals are supported spiritually, personally and professionally.

 The CISVA is committed to Catholic education founded on Gospel-centered values and the teachings of the Catholic Church.
 We serve to guide students in the pursuit of truth, beauty and goodness within the Catholic intellectual tradition.
 We have a faith-based approach to our teaching in addition to educating and maximizing the full potential of the student.

 “When we teach it’s not just about teaching a subject or grade level, it’s about teaching a child – a child of God.” – Sister Mary Martha Hetzler, Teacher at Archbishop Carney Regional Secondary

 The CISVA spans the Lower Mainland and Fraser Valley to provide the best of the sea-to-sky lifestyle with majestic mountains, sparkling ocean, lush greenery and serene nature.
 Nestled within these regions is Metro Vancouver, a bustling cosmopolitan city with a rich and diverse cultural flavour.